Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 - AMD Radeon Pro RX 480 mobile
 - AMD Radeon Pro WX 7100 / RX 580 mobile

-## Limitations

-This method is limited to graphics cards used in Apple systems because it reuses not only drivers on macOS level but also EFI programmes found within the firmware.
-One can get those firmware parts from updates included in macOS updates or by dumping the firmware from more recent Mac systems.
-Unfortunatley these three parts need more space than the GOP driver found in most modern AMD vBIOS versions.

-The usable address space for all AMD vBIOS modifications is limited (to my knowledge) to the first 128k when to be used in the iMacs listed above.
-So we were not able to simply replace the GOP with the EFI parts.
-We had to cut out unused parts from the vBIOS, which is the VGA driver.
-So we sacreficed Windows accerelated mode in order to gain an EFI boot picker for macOS only systems.
-You can still use windows in VESA mode for most applications using this vBIOS versions including the tools listed below.

-Currently we are no able to change the output of the EFI boot picker.
-Some versions offer an invisble boot picker, some only on an external display connected via display port and a few on the internal main LCD.
-All these vBIOS versions either need a miniDisplay emulator plug or an external display just connected.

 ## Tools and sources

 1. [ATOMTableResize](https://www.overclock.net/threads/gui-tool-atomtableresize.1686521/)